Improving Text Generation for Product Description via Human Behaviour

 1. Introduction

-In E-commerce, product description can attract shoppers and improve sales.
-But manually writing a successful product description is highly time-consuming.
-Text generation \cite{zhang2022survey,prabhumoye2020exploring} technologies play a crucial role in this range of applications.
+In e-commerce, product descriptions can attract shoppers and improve sales.
+However, manually writing a successful product descriptions is highly time-consuming.
+Text generation \cite{zhang2022survey,prabhumoye2020exploring} technologies play a crucial role in this domain of applications.

-Text generation has an input or a source sequence $X$ and an output or a target sequence $Y$ to be generated.
-In our product description generation tasks, $X$ is the product title and $Y$ is the product description.
-The examples are shown in Table \cite{table1}.
+Text generation involves an input (source sequence) $X$ and an output (target sequence) $Y$.
+In our product description generation tasks, $X$ represents the product title, $Y$ corresponds to the product description to be generated.
+Example pairs are illustrated in Table \cite{table1}.

-In this paper, we solve these problems and propose these contributions:
+In this paper, we address these challenges through three key contributions:

 table12